jezze/berk/README.md

 The output you see on screen is a set of events.
 You can hook into these events in the same way as git in order to let berk perform specific tasks like sending notifications.
-Check .berk/hooks/.
+Check the samples in .berk/hooks/.

-Take noticed of the pid values for each start event.
+Take notice of the pid values for each start event.
 You can use this pid to look at the output of the command you just executed on that remote.

     $ berk log <pid>